jcs-emacs/jcs-emacs/README.md

 git clone https://github.com/jcs-emacs/jcs-emacs ~/.emacs.d
 ```

-Then startup Emacs; it will automatically installs all necessary packages due
+Then startup Emacs; will automatically install all necessary packages due
 to this configuration.

 **❗❗ [ATTENTION] ❗❗ -- MAKE SURE YOU INSTALLED THE CORRECT VERSION OF EMACS!**